nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 <img src="./image/cmml-quickstart/ARC-Folder-structure.png" style="width:25%; display: block; margin: 20px auto;">

  Those folders contain specific parts of a research project.

 > Example:
 >
-> - studies: Cultivation and sampling of plants
+> - studies: Cultivation and sampling of plants or cells
 > - assays: Extraction, derivatization and measuring of the samples

 The following guide will help you to get started to work with ARC.